Closing costs you should expect

 • Escrow Account

-At closing, the following taxes are usually collected (Details)
+At closing, the following taxes are usually paid (Click here for details)

 • Property Taxes